theneolanders/resonite-voice-bridge/README.md

 ## How it works

-Internally the script is hosting both a webserver for the interface, and a websocket server for Resonite to connect to.
+Internally the script is hosting both a webserver for the interface and a websocket server for Resonite to connect to.

 The page you load uses Javascript to utilize Google's SpeechRecognition API via Chrome, and then sends that information to the websocket server.